bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

     },
 ```

 Embedded resources are an important feature of the REST API.
 It gives a tree structure to the content and reduces the HTTP request cost.
-It is of interest to the domain what other information is contained in the information.
-Rather than fetching it each time in the client, the interest can be well represented in the server-side LE (embedded links). [^6]
+Instead of letting the client fetching it as a separate resource each time, the relationship can be represented in server-side. [^6]

 ## tickets resource

-Create a `tikcets` resource in `src/resource/App/Tickets.php` that can be created with `POST` and retrieved with `GET` for a list of tickets.
+Create a `tickets` resource in `src/resource/App/Tickets.php` that can be created with `POST` and retrieved with `GET` for a list of tickets.

 ```php
 <?php